 Chemotherapy uses anti-cancer (cytotoxic) drugs to destroy cancer cells.
 Cytotoxic means toxic to cells.
 These drugs affect the way cancer cells grow and divide, but they also affect normal cells.

 Chemotherapy may be given:

-Chemotherapy may be the main treatment for a lymphoma that starts in the brain, called a CNS lymphoma.
+Chemotherapy is usually the main treatment for a lymphoma that starts in the brain (PCNSL).